manuel-25/Tienda-Smart/README.md

 ## Packages

-This software uses the following technologies:
+This software uses the following packages:

 - NodeJs
 - Bootstrap